jianyangqt/smr_doc/md/2download.md

 multi-SNP based SMR and SMR analysis of two molecular traits.
 Also add a feature to remove technical eQTLs.

-**18.**   Version 0.70 (8 December, 2017): updated some parameters in HEIDI test.
+**18.**   Version 0.70 (8 December, 2017): updated some parameters used in the HEIDI test.
-A lower limit of LD R-square threshold (the default value is 0.05) has been implmented.
-The best number of SNPs which contain the top SNP for the HEIDI test is changed to 41.
+A lower limit of LD R-square threshold (the default value is 0.05) has been added to remove SNPs that are in low LD or not in LD with the top eQTL.
+The number of SNPs used in the HEIDI test has been changed to 40 (i.e. top 40 SNPs ranked by eQTL p-value).